peppajoke/powerwatch/README.md

 `changerole [player name] [new role]` -- Changes the desired role for the player.

-`reset` -- Forgets everything and reboots the app.resetpools -- Reset player pools back to their proficiencies.
+`reset` -- Forgets everything and reboots the app.

 Most commands will give you a new sheet of recommendations automatically, after you run them.